A ‘Digital Twin Earth’: data, evidence and foresight tool

 Speakers

-Director of Earth Observation Programmes at the European Space Agency (ESA)
+Director General of the European Space Agency (ESA)

 Thirty years ago, Josef Aschbacher began his career at the European Space Agency (ESA) where he was seconded as the ESA Representative to Southeast Asia at the Asian Institute of Technology in Bangkok.
-Later, he joined the European Commission’s Joint Research Centre (JRC) in Ispra, Italy, where he served as Scientific Assistant to the Director of the Space Applications Institute.
-Upon his return to ESA headquarters in Paris, he was tasked with advancing Copernicus activities within ESA, going on to become Head of the Copernicus Space Office, where he led all activities for Copernicus within the Agency and with external partners, in particular the European Commission.
-Most recently, Aschbacher has been entrusted with planning ESA’s Earth Observation Programme, as well as formulating and implementing programmatic and strategic decisions across the Directorate.
+Later, he joined the European Commission’s Joint Research Centre (JRC) in Ispra, Italy, where he served as scientific assistant to the Director of the Space Applications Institute.
+Upon his return to ESA headquarters in Paris, he was tasked with advancing Copernicus activities within ESA, going on to become head of the Copernicus Space Office, where he led all activities for Copernicus within the Agency and with external partners, in particular the European Commission.
+Before taking office as the ESA’s Director General, Aschbacher was entrusted with planning the ESA’s Earth Observation Programme, as well as formulating and implementing programmatic and strategic decisions across the Directorate.

-Member of the Hellenic Parliament, 2012 European Young Leader
+Member of the Hellenic Parliament and 2012 European Young Leader (EYL40)

 Member of the Cabinet of European Commission Vice-President Maroš Šefčovic